ashki23/sbox/README.md

 # Sbox

 Sbox is a toolbox for Slurm that provides information about users' accounts and jobs as well as information about the cluster resources.
-Sbox also can help Slurm admins to collect users' information by users ID and jobs ID.
+Sbox also can help Slurm admins to collect users' information by user and job IDs.
 Interactive command uses Slurm `srun` and `sbatch` commands  to request resources interactively including running a Jupyter server on the cluster.

 ## Commands